|

 be a small Antarctosaurus, as another specimen has recently been

-recovered that is double the size of the type specimen.
+recovered that its double the size of the type specimen.

-this dinosaur was located in a separate species, but they are now
+was located in a separate species, but they are now both

-both thought to be A. wichmannianus.
-There are other problems with
+thought to be A. wichmannianus.
+There are other problems

-the type specimen, counting that its lower jaw is now thought to
+with the type specimen, counting that its lower jaw is now

-consideration to be a species of Antarctosaurus, A. septentrionalis,
+originally consideration to be a species of Antarctosaurus,

-but it is now recognized as a distinct genus.
+A. septentrionalis, but it is now recognized as a distinct

 |